svinkapeppa/5-term/parallels/README.md

-# Многопроцессорные вычисления
+# Multiprocessor computing

 task_1:

-  Условие первого задания можно найти в файле task.pdf
+&emsp; Read task.pdf in order to understand the task.